 The State Pension is based on National Insurance contributions and is paid when you reach pension age.

-State Pension age is currently 65 for men and is gradually increasing for women from 60 to 65 – it is 64 from April 2017.
+State Pension age is currently 65 for men and women.
 From December 2018, the State Pension age for both men and women will start to increase to reach 66 by October 2020.
-You can check your pension age by calling the Age NI Advice Service on freephone 0808 808 7575 or using the calculator at www.gov.uk/calculate-state-pension
+You can check your pension age by calling the Age NI Advice and Advocacy Service on freephone 0808 808 7575 or using the calculator at www.gov.uk/calculate-state-pension

 There are different rules for State Pension depending on when you reach State Pension age.